 1. Redundancy to Ensure Minimal Service Disruptions

-When an Edge Node on the LoRaWAN network broadcasts data through LoRa, all gateways within the range of that device will receive the it’s messages and forward them to the network server!
+When an Edge Node on the LoRaWAN network broadcasts data through LR, all gateways within the range of that device will receive the it’s messages and forward them to the network server!
 The network server will then deduplicate the messages and choose the best gateway to transmit a downlink message back to the End Node, if required.

 For a network targeted at industrial IoT solutions, this is a major advantage.
 For one, any faults in a single LoRaWAN Gateway will not cause the system to fail entirely, since other gateways can continue to receive data from the End Nodes.
 This also makes it easier to maintain the Gateways since the system won’t have to be shut down during maintenance.